sderosiaux/akka-streams-summary/README.md

 As any streaming library, we have the concept of
 - Source (input): create messages
-- Channel (flow/stage) (more globally, Shape here): messages pass through
+- Channel (flow/stage): messages passing through
 - Sink (output): output messages somewhere else (Note: it exists a Sink.ignore to output to a black-hole)

-In akka-streams, we have also these abstractions:

-- Outlet[T] related to a Source[T]: .out on the Source
-- Inlet[T] related to a Sink[T]: .in on the Sink

 ## Shapes